BC's Indigenous Public Post-Secondary Institute

 IHMS-140 - Credits: 3.000

-This course is designed to provide students with an introduction to working with people who use substances and substance related harms.
-Students will primarily examine harmful use of substance among Indigenous populations and introduce the concept of addictions generally.
-The course will explore different models of addiction as well as key foundational concepts in the prevention, screening, assessment and treatment of substance misuse and abuse.
-Students will be introduced to the descriptions of various drugs and their effects, and will be encouraged to explore their own attitudes and beliefs regarding substance abuse and treatment.
+This course is designed to provide students with an introduction to working with people who use substances and substance-related harms.
+Students will primarily examine the harmful use of substances among Indigenous populations and introduce the concept of addictions generally.
+The course will explore different models of addiction as well as key foundational concepts in the prevention, screening, assessment, and treatment of substance misuse and abuse.
+Students will be introduced to the descriptions of various drugs and their effects and will be encouraged to explore their own attitudes and beliefs regarding substance abuse and treatment.
 More Details on this course

 Prerequisites: Program admission or permission of the program coordinator